<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 Ready to learn more?

-Plus, feel free to contact one of our industry experts and get all your pressure gauge questions answered.
+Contact us to speak with one of our industry experts who can answer other pressure gauge questions.
 In the meantime, download our guide to learn more.

 Instruments for the Pharmaceutical and Biotechnology Industry

-Eric Deoliveira is a Product Marketing Leader at Ashcroft, Inc. He is currently responsible for pressure gauges, sanitary gauges, high-purity gauges, diaphragm seals and isolation rings.
-He’s been with Ashcroft since 2015 and spent 3 years as a Product Support Engineer for Mechanical Temperature before transitioning into the Product Manager role.
+Eric Deoliveira is a Business Development Leader at Ashcroft, Inc. He is responsible for developing industrial and digital instruments, including those designed for sanitary and high-purity applications.
+Eric has been with Ashcroft since 2015 and spent 3 years as a Product Support Engineer for Mechanical Temperature and 7 years as a Product Manager before transitioning into his current leadership role.
 Eric enjoys coming up with solutions for customer problems and introducing new products to satisfy the needs of the market.
 When not working on his products, he is out golfing in the summer and skiing in the winter.